islandproblem/islandproblem/essay.md

 Because of this, a competitive landscape of AGI versus AGI will *select for* such maximizers.
 It will become a vast machine that *maximizes* the chance of *maximizers*.

+Not every AGI will compete.
+Not every AGI will maximize their options.
+But, in the end, the maximizers are the ones that *win* — while the rest are squeezed out.

+But also, we are building AGIs that are *explicitly designed* to find this winning strategy — where we train them to build ever-bigger companies for us — and so we end up with a race between *at least some* AGIs to become the first successful maximizers.

-Resources are also *why* their "island" can eat other "islands" like ours.
-All "islands" are made of the *same* resources at some level, and so their "island" can *overwrite* ours.
+Resources also explain why maximizer AGIs are bad for humans by default.
+All "islands" are made of the *same* resources at some level, and so their "island" can *overwrite* ours — especially if AGIs are better than humans at defending their resources.

 But you might be thinking: